-Texas requires insurers covering employers with two or more employees to keep coverage for up to six months after COBRA ends if the coverage was through an insurance company or HMO subject to Texas insurance laws and rules.
-If the employee was fired, he may not be eligible.
-Additionally, the employee must have been covered for at least three consecutive months immediately before the end of his employment.
+Texas law requires that an extra six months of health coverage continuation be given to employees who exhaust their COBRA required health coverage continuation.
+Texas also requires employers with 2 to 19 employees, who are therefore not covered by COBRA's continuation mandate, to offer employees up to nine months of health coverage continuation.
+For Texas law to apply, the coverage must be through an insurance company or HMO subject to Texas insurance laws and rules.
+If the employee was fired, they may not be eligible.
+Additionally, the employee must have been covered for at least three consecutive months immediately before the end of their employment.